DhruvGandhi31/DhruvGandhi31/README.md

-- 👋 Hi, I am Dhruv Gandhi, first year student at IIIT Vadodara studying Computer Science and Engineering
+- 👋 Hi, I am Dhruv Gandhi, second year student at IIIT Vadodara studying Computer Science and Engineering
 - 🌱 I’m currently learning Flutter and advanced Python
+- ✨ I'm also learning machine learning.
-- 💻 I'm a tech enthusiast
+- 💻 I'm a tech enthusiast who like to explore new and emerging technologies
 - 📫 How to reach me: dhruvvgandhi3110@gmail.com

 <!---